 There are so many different options out there that it all might seem a little overwhelming.
 A guitar teacher should be able to show you what the right instrument is for you, depending on what music you’re into, and what the inspiration is for you to learn.

 In other words, if you really love Taylor Swift, it would probably be a good move for the student to get their hands on an acoustic guitar like this one from zZounds.
 However, if you’re into metal and rock, getting a cheap electric guitar as well as an amplifier is a much better idea.

 If the student wants to learn how to play Metallica songs, grabbing a Nylon String acoustic and teaching them Beethoven isn’t the best method.
-A solid guitar teacher would probably introduce you to a starter pack from either Fender or Gibson, that way you’re not breaking the bank on the equipment you may simply put in the closet and never touch again three months from now.
+A solid guitar teacher would probably introduce you to a starter pack from Dean like this one from zZounds, that way you’re not breaking the bank on the equipment you may simply put in the closet and never touch again three months from now.

-2) How to Read Tablature
+2) How to Read Tablature (and Standard Notation)

 A lot of people might take issue with learning how to use tablature because it’s not “ideal,” however, everyone knows how to read tablature, and it’s the most common way of learning how to play the instrument.
 One of the reasons why tablature is such a great thing for guitar players is that there is a massive database of guitar tabs online.

 Not only can you learn how to play every type of song there is on account of tablature, but it also has the effect of keeping the student engaged and interested in learning.
 A student will simply give up and move on if they’re only being taught how to play “Autumn Leaves” instead of their favorite Taylor Swift or Metallica song.

 Moreover – and this might even be the most important point – learning tablature will give the student the independence to begin learning how to play songs on their own, that way they can focus on their technique while also really loving the process.

 3) How To Actually PLAY The Instrument